SkafteNicki/dtu_mlops/08_reproduceability/readme.md

 For the first set of exercises we have provided a single script.
 Your task is to use Hydra to make sure that everything gets correctly logged such that you would be able to exactly report to other how each experiment was configured.
-In the provided script, the hyperparameters are hardcoded into the code and your job will be to seperatethem out into a configuration file.
+In the provided script, the hyperparameters are hardcoded into the code and your job will be to seperate them out into a configuration file.

 ### Exercises